ffuszthaler/CD_SS23/final_assignment/ProjectReport.md

 ### Implementation Detail

 #### Implementation Logic Explanation:
-(Explain how you implement the idea step by step compactly and clearly.)
 ```
 For my implementation, I divided my code into three functions, the already existing main which contains the entire input file logic and manages any kind of user input, such as the start coordinates of the algorithm.